Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 084 : October 9, 2018

-**Today's Progress** : Studying School of AI's "Move 37" course and wrote a medium article about Fletcher-Munson Loudness Curves.
+**Today's Progress** : Studying School of AI's "Move 37" course and wrote a medium article about how we describe  two sounds that actually have the exact same pitch and the exact same loudness but they sound really different from each other.

 **Thoughts** : I am learning new things day by day.